Child Care Resources & ReferralsDonate Now

 All client and family information is kept confidential and is used strictly for referral purposes.
 This CCR&R does not share client information with any outside agencies.
 Clients may disclose U.S. census information if they so choose. (i.e. race, national origin, etc.)

-- National Association of Child Care Resource & Referral Agencies A national advocate for child care accessibility.
+- Child Care Aware of America A national advocate for child care accessibility

-- National Association for the Education of Young Children NAEYC is a professional association promoting high-quality early learning for all children, birth through age 8, by connecting practice, policy, and research.
-We advance a diverse, dynamic early childhood profession and support all who care for, educate, and work on behalf of young children.
+- National Association for the Education of Young Children NAEYC is a professional association promoting high-quality early learning for all children, birth through age 8.

-- New Jersey School Age Care Coalition The statewide network for New Jersey’s Afterschool Communities.
+- New Jersey School Age Care Coalition The statewide network for New Jersey’s Afters-school Communities.

 - NJ SNAP 1-800-687-9512 New Jersey’s supplemental nutritional assistance program that can help low-income families buy the groceries they need to eat healthy.
 Click here to apply online.